Recording Events

 Once you do this, any program that uses AppCUI will enable a special hotkey Ctrl+Alt+Space that will allow you to open a special configuration window similar to the one from the next image:

-You can use this window to perform the following action:
+You can use this window to perform the following actions:

-1. Add a new state (by typeing its name and pressing Enter) - this wil efectivelly add a new Paint and ChackHash commands
+1. Add a new state (by typing its name and pressing Enter)—this will effectively add new Paint and CheckHash commands.

-2. Enable automated mode (via shortkey F9).
-Enabling auto record mode will efectively check whenever the screen changes because of the action performed and automatiicaly add a Paint and CheckHash commands.
-It will also filter out all other raw events (related to key strokes and mouse).
+2. Enable automated mode (via the shortcut F9).
+Enabling auto-record mode will effectively detect whenever the screen changes because of an action performed and automatically add Paint and CheckHash commands.
+It will also filter out all other raw events (related to keystrokes and the mouse).

-3. Clear all events recorded up to this moment (via hotket F8)
+3. Clear all events recorded up to this moment (via the hotkey F8).

-The tipical way of using this feature is as follows:
+The typical way of using this feature is as follows:

-• if you prefer to do this manually, perform certain action that change the state of the application, then press Ctrl+Alt+Space and in the configuration menu type the name of the new state and hit Enter.
+• If you prefer to do this manually, perform actions that change the state of the application, then press Ctrl+Alt+Space and, in the configuration menu, type the name of the new state and press Enter.

-• if you prefer automated mode, press Ctrl+Alt+Space and enable automatic mode via F9 short key.
+• If you prefer automated mode, press Ctrl+Alt+Space and enable automatic mode via the F9 shortcut.

-• Once you finish doing your scenario, exit the application.
-At that point a file named events.txt will be dropped near your application.
-You can use its content as part of a unit test or for debug purposes.
+• Once you finish your scenario, exit the application.
+At that point a file named events.txt will be written next to your application.
+You can use its content as part of a unit test or for debugging.